 The testes continues to produce sperm after a vasectomy — this is what makes vasectomy reversal possible.
 The challenge is to accurately reconstruct the duct system, which is extremely small and delicate.
 While the vas is very easy to cut, it is much more difficult to successfully reconnect.
 After vasectomy, there is continued production of a small amount of sperm fluid from the testes.
 This results in a slight increase in pressure in the vas below the site of the vasectomy, which over time will stretch the inside of the vas duct.
 As a result, the inside diameter of the vas below the vasectomy site is often 3-5 times larger than the original diameter above the vasectomy.

 The problem of epididymal obstruction becomes more likely as the time after vasectomy increases — although it is quite common even in men only a few years out.
-While most men have few problems after vasectomy, a small percentage may experience pain, either intermittently with sexual activity, or in some instances, on a chronic basis.
-When this occurs, it can be a difficult problem to overcome, as medical therapy rarely if ever helps.
-Surgery to reverse the vasectomy is almost always the best solution to this frustrating situation.
+While most men have few problems after vasectomy, a small percentage may also experience post-vasectomy pain, either intermittently with sexual activity, or in some instances, on a chronic basis.
+When this occurs, it can be a difficult and frustrating problem to overcome, as medical therapy rarely if ever helps.
+Surgery to reverse the vasectomy is almost always the best solution to this challenging complication of vasectomy.